Canon G1 X vs Sony A6500

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G1 X and Sony Alpha A6500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A6500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the G1X does not offer wifi capability.
+In contrast, the G1X does not provide wifi capability.

-The A6500 is a recent model that features in the current product line-up of Sony.
-In contrast, the G1X has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G1X was succeeded by the Canon G1X Mark II.
+Both the G1X and the A6500 have been discontinued, but can regularly be found used on eBay.
+The G1X was replaced by the Canon G1X Mark II, while the A6500 was followed by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Canon G1 X or the Sony A6500 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.